 Exquisite puppetry beginning with an opening classic favorite of Punch and Judy which turns into a Punch and Devil battle, Punch being triumphant, creator, director, and puppeteer Robin Walsh opens a portal and a forum for Satan to directly speak with the audience.

 “Grace appears most purely in that human form which either has no consciousness or an infinite consciousness…And who, or what, has had and lost more grace than Satan?”

-Incredibly crafted the text of The Devil You Say is compiled by existing words, sayings and dialogues attributed to Satan from the 1400’s to the 1990’s and has been interpreted from playwright Yvonne Mitchell’s solo piece Speak of the Devil.
-The Devil, the puppet is extraordinary and so life-like as to mesmerize.
+Incredibly crafted, the text of The Devil You Say is compiled by existing words, sayings and dialogues attributed to Satan from the 1400s to the 1990s, and have been interpreted from playwright Yvonne Mitchell’s solo piece Speak of the Devil.
+The Devil, the puppet, is extraordinary and so life-like as to mesmerize.